dongmaster/uguupload/README.md

     Example 4:
         ./uguupload -R [DIRECTORY]
-        This will upload everything in a specified directory.
+        This will upload everything in the specified directory.
 You can add several directories
 ```

 ## Dependencies